jonnyjackson26/jonny-jackson/content/posts/learn-markdown-game.md

 title: Learn Markdown Game Tutorial
 date: 2024-10-01T10:00:00.000Z
 weight: 70
-summary: An interactive tutorial built in React to teach markdown.
-Complete with a cheat sheet and live editor.
+summary: A level-based game tutorial to learn and master markdown, complete with a cheat sheet and live editor.
+Built with React.
 techstack:
   - react
 showPostNavLinks: true